VitaliyZ3/Daiquiri_test/task_3.md

 # Task 3
-Here is pseudocode for models.py. he database scheme is written according to the rules of normalization and i18n
+Here is pseudocode for models.py. he database scheme is written according to the rules of i18n localization pattern

 ```python
 class Language(models.Model):